cyrkus/limelight-wp-plugin/README.md

 # Limelight Plugin for WordPress

-Sync Attendee and other data captured by wordpress with the [7/Apps.io Events API](http://events.7apps.io/).
+Sync Attendee and other data captured by WordPress with the [7/Apps.io Events API](http://events.7apps.io/).

 **Contributors:** andersryanc
 **Donate link:** http://www.7apps.com